Okay, here are the best Pole links I've seen to date...starting with...

 - Paolo Calisse: the AASTO South Pole Diaries

-- have been up since 1994, but this year the University of New South Wales w/o is this Italian guy from the University of Rome.
+- have been up since 1994, but this year the University of New South Wales w/o was this Italian guy from the University of Rome.
 This link is Paulo's diary in January 2003, but here you can select his stuff from earlier this season as well as the group who installed "AASTINO" at Dome Concordia.
-Here is Paolo's older web site which includes the 28 September teleconference with the International Space Station, recorded by Larry Rickard.
-Paolo has moved on to the UK and is working on the CLOVER project for Atacama, Chile.
+Paolo later moved on to the UK and was working on the CLOVER project for Atacama, Chile.

 - Bert's South Pole Page